core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Changelog

+changes from -22 to -23

+* Explain that updates can not remove attributes
+* Typo fixes

 changes from -21 to -22

 * Request a dedicated IPv4 address from IANA (rather than sharing with All CoAP nodes)